Comprehensive Home Insurance: What It Covers & How It Differs From Basic Policies

 Find your best options in less than 2 minutes

-Who Needs Comprehensive Coverage — and Is It Worth the Cost?
+Who Needs Comprehensive Coverage and Is It Worth the Cost?

 Who Should Consider an HO-5 or Comprehensive Policy?

-Comprehensive home insurance isn't for everyone — but for certain homeowners, it's the smart financial move:
+Comprehensive home insurance isn't for everyone, but for certain homeowners, it's the smart financial move:

 • Risk-averse homeowners: If the peace of mind of knowing almost any scenario is covered is worth a modest premium increase, HO-5 delivers that assurance.

 • New home buyers with updated features: Newer homes with smart systems, luxury finishes, and modern appliances are better protected under open perils.
+First-time buyers should also review our home insurance for first-time buyers guide.

 Pros